-User Testing is proving itself to be a very valuable way of making some extra money on the side.
+User Testing is proving itself to be a very valuable way of making some extra money online.

 Essentially it is usability testing of websites or apps, testing websites set up and your opinion of it.
 Developers want to know that their website works the way it is supposed to.

 It can involve a lot of different things from questions about categories to going through a website whilst talking out loud and voice your opinions.

 Compared to the other sites there is much more money for your time.
 Perhaps not as regular but am trying to get into more sites, the important thing with these sites is that you need to be honest and do it properly otherwise they will not want you to continue

 Check out the sites I've used below and check out the reviews.
 Hopefully to add much more to these

 - Intellizoom - Lots of studies paid between $5-8

 - Usercrowd - much smaller studies couple of clicks and get paid $0.2-$1.00

 - Usertesting - Lots of different studies some really high paying

 - Validately - no joy with this one